ivtikhon/evans/doc/evans.md

   ...
 ```

-Operators have (optional) parameters, the list of objects to work with.
+Operators have (optional) parameters, the list of objects supplied as arguments.
 Operators are executed when their preconditions are satisfied.
 If no precondition specified, then operator is always applicable.
 Operators have effect if they modify any state variables.
 And operators can trigger method(s) execution.
 (Remember, methods belong to attributes.)
+Operators do not have direct access to attributes.

-In the example above, the operator **deliver** has parameters **from** and **to** in the **paramters:** section.
+In the example above, the operator **deliver** has parameters **from** and **to** in the **parameters:** section.
 The operator is executed when its precondition, described in the section **when:**, is satisfied (when pizza is cooked).
 And the operator effect, described in the section **effect:** is what the pizza delivered.

 ## Main
 _To Be Done_